City-of-Helsinki/helsinki-design-system/packages/react/DEVELOPMENT.md

 ## Visual regression tests

 `hds-react` uses [Loki](https://loki.js.org/) for visual regression testing.
-Make sure [git lfs](https://git-lfs.github.com/) is installed properly before running visual test or modifying reference images.
+Make sure [git lfs](https://git-lfs.github.com/) is installed properly before running visual tests or modifying reference images.
 Reference images are stored in this repository with git-lfs.
 Loki is using the Chrome browser inside a Docker container, so Docker needs to also be available.

 ### Running visual tests